You don’t need to be a professional artist to come up with a compelling narrative and turn that concept into a reality.

 Of course, the partner you work with will have a dramatic effect on your results.

-Two-way communication is key for developing a shared vision and getting the most out of your narrative ideas.
+Two-way communication is key for developing a vision and getting the most out of your narrative ideas.

 It might take some back and forth to come up with a storyboard that you feel confident in.

-There’s an app for everything in 2022, and storyboarding is no exception.
+There’s an app for everything in 2024, and storyboarding is no exception.

 Taking the relevant images doesn’t involve nearly as much work as filming full scenes or even abbreviated versions, but it can have just as strong of an effect when you’re creating a storyboard.